coppertop-bones/bones-kernel/PLANNING.md

 ## MID
-- unions, tuples, structs, seq, map, fn, overload, family, schemavars, recursion
+- overload, family, schemavars, recursion
 - make above work with Python fitsWithin
 - fitsWithin with cache in C
 - rework minc types to use bk instead